FASTR-Analytics/survey-data-fetcher/README.md

 - Built-in data validation
 - Comprehensive error handling

+## DHIS2 Integration

+**NEW:** The app can use DHIS2 organization unit hierarchies to standardize admin area names!

+A separate tool (`../dhis2_reference_builder/`) fetches organization units from DHIS2 and creates reference CSV files that this app uses automatically when cleaning data.

+**For users:** No setup needed - the app automatically uses DHIS2 reference files if available.

+**For administrators:** See `../dhis2_reference_builder/README.md` for instructions on fetching DHIS2 organization units.

 ## Contributing

 This is a FASTR Analytics internal tool.
 For issues or feature requests, please contact the development team.